maskegger/guide/index.md

 There are several ways to automate tables.
 Below I present my preferred method, which uses Stata add-ons I developed for prior projects.
 This method is targeted at people who use LaTeX and desire flexible control over their table formatting.
 For examples of the kinds of tables you can automate in Stata, see my paper on [workplace wellness](https://www.nber.org/workplacewellness/s/IL_Wellness_Study_1.pdf) (coauthored with Damon Jones and David Molitor).

-Automation is broken down into two steps.
+My method breaks automation down into two distinct steps.
 The first step uses [regsave](https://github.com/reifjulian/regsave) to save regression output to a file.
 The second step uses [texsave](https://github.com/reifjulian/texsave) to save the output in LaTeX format.
 In-between these two steps you can use Stata's built-in data manipulation commands to organize your table however you like.

 ## regsave